 - Severe pain

 If you suffered these or other serious complications, not only has a defective medical product caused significant pain and suffering, but you may also be left with serious medical costs, particularly if you have had to undergo revision surgeries.
-If you are interested in filing a transvaginal mesh case, our Texas injury lawyers at Guerra & Farah, PLLC can discuss possible legal actions with you.
+If you are interested in filing a transvaginal mesh case, our Texas injury lawyers at Farah Law can discuss possible legal actions with you.
 Call us today to get a free consultation!

 About Transvaginal Mesh & the Product's Side Effects